3.

 (a) airfoil in incompressible flow; (b) airfoil in compressible flow. x [m] airfoil coordinates in direction of inflow velocity; yi, c [m] airfoil thickness.

 High velocities also cause a shift of the center of lift, which shifts with a change in Mach number [Hošek, 1949, p.
-46, 240], and the magnitude of the lift changes simultaneously, see Figure 22.
-For this reason, modern airplanes are equipped with devices to change the geometry of the wing or shift the center of gravity, and especially at speeds around the speed of sound, they change the pitch to maintain such angles of attack as to keep the lift at the required magnitude - at very high subsonic speeds it can even be negative [Stever and Haggerty, 1966, Flight, p.
+46, 240], and the magnitude of the lift changes simultaneously, see Figure 893.
+For this reason, modern airplanes are equipped with devices to change the geometry of the wing or shift the center of gravity, and especially at speeds around the speed of sound, they change the angle of attack to maintain the lift at the required magnitude - at very high subsonic speeds it can even be negative [Stever and Haggerty, 1966, Flight, p.
 69].

 Aerodynamics of profile cascades in compressible flow